l-jacques/yt-download/README.md

 # yt-download

+⚠️⚠️
-this project is a test project to play and learn docker objective is to have a node server listening to post with a url and with that url use the yt-dlp util to actually download the video and save it"
+This project is a test project **to play and learn docker** objective is to have a node server listening to post with a url and with that url use the yt-dlp util to actually download the video and save it

-NOTE: there is little to no check in place this is a purely test and learn project
+**NOTE**: there is little to no check in place this is a purely test and learn project

 ## Download the video